 Kari Jacobsen has specialized in evaluating and improving train safety, including conducting accident investigations, performing full-scale testing, and developing safety standards for the last 16 years.
 Kari earned a B.S. and M.S.c in Mechanical Engineering from Tufts University and has authored over 20 technical publications on train safety.
 She was one of four women in her undergraduate class of 42 mechanical engineers.
 Kari resides in Oakland, California and teaches yoga classes locally, as well as yoga retreats in Costa Rica and Bali.
 Her goal in life is to do meaningful work that helps people be safe, healthy, well-balanced, and stress-free.

-Nicole Karpf de Castillo is an architectural designer living in Los Angeles, CA. She earned her masters' degree from the Southern California Institute of Architecture in 2013, and is a specialist in Building Information Modeling.
+Nicole Karpf de Castillo is an architectural designer living in Los Angeles, CA. After graduating Poly Prep in 2006, she earned her masters' degree from the Southern California Institute of Architecture in 2013, and is a specialist in Building Information Modeling.
 For the past four years, she has worked on civic, commercial and adaptive reuse projects in the Los Angeles area.
 She enjoys learning about new technologies, and is currently learning how to create virtual and augmented reality experiences for her projects.
 In her free time, she loves to run, hike, and camp in the desert.